 GeneCards Summary for NRG3 Gene

 NRG3 (Neuregulin 3) is a Protein Coding gene.
-Diseases associated with NRG3 include schizophrenia.
-Among its related pathways are PI-3K cascade and PI-3K cascade.
-GO annotations related to this gene include growth factor activity and transmembrane receptor protein tyrosine kinase activator activity.
+Diseases associated with NRG3 include Schizophrenia.
+Among its related pathways are RET signaling and Apoptotic Pathways in Synovial Fibroblasts.
+Gene Ontology (GO) annotations related to this gene include receptor binding and receptor tyrosine kinase binding.
 An important paralog of this gene is NRG1.

 UniProtKB/Swiss-Prot for NRG3 Gene

 Direct ligand for the ERBB4 tyrosine kinase receptor.
 Binding results in ligand-stimulated tyrosine phosphorylation and activation of the receptor.
 Does not bind to the EGF receptor, ERBB2 or ERBB3 receptors.
 May be a survival factor for oligodendrocytes.